aaubs/ds24/content/info/02_modules.md

 Focuses on analyzing a variety of unstructured data sources.
 Particularly, students will learn how to explore, analyze, and visualize natural language (text) as well as relational (network) data.

-**M3: Data-Driven Business Modelling and Strategy 15 ECTS** Course with integrated project in which you will learn how companies plan, prepare and execute data-driven projects.
+**M3: Advanced Innovation Management (Project - Data-Driven Business Modelling and Strategy) 15 ECTS** Course with integrated project in which you will learn how organizations manage innovation and technological change.
 In the project you will work wich a company case and build a "mini" version of the product/process.

 ### For Social Data Science Students - Elective Semester